Helibras: History

 The Eurocopter AS565 Panther helicopter was another licensed design produced locally by Helibras.
-During 1988, the Brazilian Army Aviation Command took delivery of its first Panthers.
+During 1988, the Brazilian Army Aviation took delivery of its first Panthers.
 In January 2010, Helibras was awarded a contract to upgrade 34 AS365K Panthers to the new AS365 K2 standard.
 Changes on the Panther K2 include new Turbomeca Arriel 2C2CG engines which produce 40% more power, a glass cockpit containing new avionics and radio systems, a four-axis autopilot, a new weather radar, NVG-compatibility, and measures to reduce pilot workload, and shall extend the airframe's service life for a further 25 years.
 In March 2014, the first two Panther K2 rotorcraft were delivered to the Brazilian Army.
 In September 2014, the Panther K2 passed its technical operation evaluation, having reportedly demonstrated a 98% availability rating throughout the trial period, clearing the way for the full modernisation program to proceed.

 During September 2008, the Brazilian Government announced that Helibras' factory in Itajubá, Minas Gerais, would produce an initial 50 Eurocopter EC725s under a $1 billion order.
-These 50 helicopters are to be used by the Brazilian Navy, the Brazilian Air Force (FAB) and Brazilian Army Aviation Command.
+These 50 helicopters are to be used by the Brazilian Navy, the Brazilian Air Force (FAB) and Brazilian Army.
 By December 2010, three helicopters were undergoing flight tests prior to entering military service.
 In 2012, Helibras began assembly of the rest of the order.
 In April 2014, Helibras and MBDA were in the process of integrating the anti-ship Exocet missile, which are also 50%-built in Brazil.
 On 19 June 2014, the Brazilian Navy formally accepted delivery of the first EC725.
 By July 2015, the Brazilian armed forces had taken delivery of 16 H225Ms; deliveries were reported at the time to continue until 2019.
 By 1 October 2015, Brazil's H225M fleet had attained 10,000 flight hours.
 In December 2015, Helibras delivered the first pair of H225Ms to be delivered to a full operational capability (FOC) standard to the Brazilian military.